 s are calculated by constructing a secp256k1 signature over the following digest:

-The current header encoding is extended with a new 64-bit unsigned integer field
+The current header encoding is extended with two new 64-bit unsigned integer fields:

 The resulting RLP encoding of the header is therefore:

 rlp([ parent_hash, 0x1dcc4de8dec75d7aab85b567b6ccd41ad312451b948a7413f0a142fd40d49347, # ommers hash coinbase, state_root, txs_root, receipts_root, logs_bloom, 0, # difficulty number, gas_limit, gas_used, timestamp, extradata, prev_randao, 0x0000000000000000, # nonce base_fee_per_gas, withdrawals_root, blob_gas_used, excess_blob_gas, ])